 The Texas legislature codified this criminal offense in Texas Penal Code Section 37.081.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1999.

-The Penal Code codifies the Texas False Report Regarding Missing Person law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
+The Penal Code classifies the Texas False Report Regarding Missing Person law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
 Learn more about the Texas offense of False Report Regarding Missing Child or Missing Person below.

 What is the current Texas law about False Report Regarding Missing Child or Missing Person?